 Solar Energy Systems and Product Sales.
 Solar energy systems sales are comprised of revenue from the sale of solar energy systems directly to customers.
 We generally recognize revenue from solar energy systems sold to customers when the solar energy system passes inspection by the authority having jurisdiction, which inspection generally occurs after installation but prior to PTO, at which time we have met the performance obligation in the contract.
 For solar energy system sales that include delivery obligations up until interconnection to the local power grid with permission to operate, we recognize revenue at PTO.
+Certain solar energy systems sold to customers include fees for extended warranty and maintenance services.
+These fees are recognized over the life of the service agreement.

-Product sales revenue consists of revenue from the sale of solar panels, inverters, racking systems, roofing services, fees for extended services on solar energy systems sold to customers and other solar energy products sold to resellers, as well as the sale of customer leads to third parties, including our partners and other solar providers.
-Product sales revenue is recognized when control is transferred, generally upon shipment.
+Product sales revenue consists of revenue from the sale of solar panels, inverters, racking systems, roof repair, and other solar energy products sold to resellers, as well as the sale of customer leads to third parties, including our partners and other solar providers.
+Product sales revenue is recognized when control is transferred, generally upon shipment, or as services are delivered.
 Customer lead revenue is recognized at the time the lead is delivered.